aagamezl/hackathon-stream-it/README.md

 ## Development Notes

-- Ensure all image paths in the code use relative paths from the assets directory
+- Ensure all image paths in the code use relative paths from the assets directory.
-- Use the loader utility to load images for proper asset handling
+- Use the loader utility to load images for proper asset handling.
-- The game uses a tile-based system for rendering and movement
+- The game uses a tile-based system for rendering and movement.